Presidential transition of George H. W. Bush

-The presidential transition of George H. W. Bush began when then-Vice President Bush won the United States 1988 United States presidential election, becoming the president-elect, and ended when Bush was inaugurated at noon EST on January 20, 1989.
+The presidential transition of George H. W. Bush began when then-Vice President Bush won the United States 1988 United States presidential election, becoming the president-elect, and ended when Bush was inaugurated on January 20, 1989.

-The transition was a "friendly takeover", in which the outgoing president and the president-elect were of the same political party.
+As of 2024–25, this was the last instance of a "friendly takeover", in which the outgoing president and the president-elect were of the same political party and the last transition of an incumbent vice president.

 "Friendly takeover"

 This transition was an instance of a "friendly takeover", a term used for a presidential transition in which both the outgoing and incoming presidents are of the same political party.
 In November 1988, Chase Untermeyer would embrace describing the Bush transition with this term.
 In this instance, both the outgoing Ronald Reagan and the incoming Bush were Republicans, and Bush was the incumbent vice president, having served under Reagan since 1981.
 This was the eleventh instance of a post-election "friendly takeover" in United States history, and the first instance of one since Herbert Hoover, in his presidential transition, succeeded Calvin Coolidge.
 This was also the first presidential transition in which an outgoing president was handing-over power to their own vice president since the 1836–37 transition, when Andrew Jackson was succeeded by his vice president Martin Van Buren.